Jury finds defendants guilty of terrorism-related charges in attack on Prairieland ICE detention center

 The first charges in the Prairieland case were filed weeks after the terror designation.

-The nine defendants face a total of 65 charges that include attempted murder, aiding terrorists and weapons charges.
+The nine defendants faced a total of 65 charges that included attempted murder, aiding terrorists and weapons charges.
 Those supporting the defendants have called those charges outrageous, saying the defendants were there protesting ICE and that the government has gone overboard to send a message.

 Verdicts of nine defendants